Skip to main content

 External:

-The college’s Office of Research Administration recommends the below key items in the solicitation be identified and addressed, as applicable.
-Keep in mind these are the most common key items and not an inclusive list.
+The college’s Office of Research Administration recommends the following key items in the solicitation be identified and addressed, as applicable.
+Keep in mind that these are the most common key items, not an exhaustive list.

-• Confirm the deadline date and time for direct sponsor and prime sponsor, when applicable
+• Confirm the deadline date and time for the direct sponsor and the prime sponsor, when applicable

 • Confirm the deadline type, for example, receipt, target, or postmark.